gosandhya/grainger-applied-ai-interview/README.md

 The `prompt_store.py` contains stored prompts used in the project.
 You can modify or extend them as needed.

 ## Notes
-- Ensure you have Python installed (preferably 3.8 or later).
+- Ensure you have Python installed (preferably 3.10 or later).
 - If any additional dependencies are required, add them to `requirements.txt`.

-## License
-This project is for interview purposes and does not have a specified license.